danieltmbr/JsonCodeGenerator/README.md

 ## License

-Bencode is available under the MIT license.
+Json Code Generator is available under the MIT license.
 See the LICENSE file for more info.